herisusantoarismann/react-tictactoe/README.md

 ![Tic-Tac-Toe App](https://github.com/herisusantoarismann/react-tictactoe/blob/master/Screenshot.png)

 Here is a screenshot of the application.
-Contains quizzes about various special or random things.

 <p align="right">(<a href="#top">back to top</a>)</p>